 - Set up triage and screening areas at all healthcare facilities.

-- Establish dedicated, well- equipped teams and ambulances to transport suspected and confirmed cases, as well as referral mechanisms for severe cases with co-morbidity.
+- Establish dedicated, well- equipped teams and ambulances to transport suspected and confirmed cases, as well as referral mechanisms for severe cases with co-morbidities

-Provide regular, appropriate communication with the public to enable all citizens to understand COVID-19 and what the government is doing to manage the crises, how to access services, and what individuals must do to contribute to epidemic control and manage the disease.
+Provide regular, appropriate communication with the public to enable all citizens to understand COVID-19 and what the government is doing to manage the crisis; how to access services; and what individuals must do to contribute to epidemic control and manage the disease.

 Right to Care’s successes and capabilities